NASA's Artemis rocketship on course for moon after epic launch

 The three-week Artemis I mission marks the first flight of the combined SLS rocket and the Orion capsule together, built by Boeing Co BA.N and Lockheed Martin Corp LMT.N, respectively, under contract with NASA.

-After decades with NASA focused on low-Earth orbit with space shuttles and the International Space Station (see graphic), it also signals a major change in direction for the agency's post-Apollo human spaceflight program.
+After decades with NASA focused on low-Earth orbit with space shuttles and the International Space Station (see graphic), Artemis I also signals a major change in direction for the agency's post-Apollo human spaceflight program.

 Named for the ancient Greek goddess of the hunt - and Apollo's twin sister - Artemis aims to return astronauts to the moon's surface as early as 2025.